jfox13-nd/San-Jose-DOT-Crash-Analysis-Tools/README.md

 * street_data.json ([analytics.py](https://github.com/jfox13-nd/San-Jose-DOT-Crash-Analysis-Tools/blob/production/analytics.py)):

 ##### Outputs:
+* roads.json
-* roads.json: for each road will include street segment and intersections within and stats
+    * For each road will include street segment and intersections within and stats
+* roads.csv
-* roads.csv: for each road will include geometry and stats
+    * For each road will include geometry and stats
+    * The "Geom" column is a Postgres geometry of type MultiLineString